deepraj02/api-Handling-For-Flutter-And-ESP8266/README.md

 # server
-server side code for handling api's
+server side code for handling api's and processing data